Samiylo Kishka

 Samiylo Kishka (Самійло Кішка, Samuel Koszka, born approximately in 1530 – died in 1602 (1620) was a nobleman of Dołęga coat of arms from Bratslav.
 He was a kish otaman and Hetman of Zaporozhian Sich (1574 – 1575, 1599 – 1602).
 Samiylo Kishka headed the Cossack army in a range of sea campaigns against the Turks, Moldavian raids, the Livonian campaign (1600–1603), as well as a number of maritime campaigns against the Crimean Khanate: Gezlev, Izmail, Ochakiv, and Ackerman.

 Biography

 Early life

 Samiylo Kishka was born in 1530 into a family of noblemen from Bratslav.
 At the age of twenty, he began to live as a Cossack.
-During the first years of being an active Cossack, he took part in several campaigns headed by Dmytro Vyshnevetsky, a Hetman of the Zaporozhian Cossacks, who is considered the founder of the first Zaporozhian Sich in Khortytsia.
+During the first years of being an active Cossack, he took part in several campaigns headed by Dmytro Vyshnevetsky, a Hetman of the Zaporozhian Cossacks, who built Khortytsia Castle, and is therefore sometimes considered the founder of the first Zaporozhian Sich.
 Being an ordinary Cossack, he confronted Tatar attacks on the Ukrainian lands.